python/mypy/docs/source/protocols.rst

 Structural subtyping can be seen as a static equivalent of duck typing, which is well known to Python programmers.
 Mypy provides support for structural subtyping via protocol classes described below.
-See `PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_ for the detailed specification of protocols and structural subtyping in Python.
+See :pep:`544` for the detailed specification of protocols and structural subtyping in Python.

 .. _predefined_protocols: